Emperorolivia/LITA_CAPSTONE_PROJECT/README.md

 # PROJECT TITLE: Sales Data Of A Retail Store

 ## Project Overview
 This data analysis project aims to generate insight into the sales performance of a retail store over the past period of time, by analyzing top-selling products, regional performance and monthly sales trends.
+This project  analyze and drive insights to answer crucial questions and help the store make data driven decisions.
 In the data recceived, we seek to gather enough insight to make resonable decisions which then enablle us to tell compelling stories around our data from the insight gotten and to know the best performance from our data
 --------
 ## Tools Used